On the construction of a family of sets of positive integers closed under taking subsets: Introduction

 \section{Introduction}

 Let $\cA$ be a family of sets of positive integers and let $\{0,1\}^{\bbN}$ be the set of one-sided infinite sequences on the alphabet set $\{0,1\}$, where $\bbN:=\{1,2,\ldots\}$.
 Throughout this paper, we are interested in the following condition for $\cA$. \begin{itemize} \item[(I)] If $A\in \cA$ and $B\subseteq A$, then $B\in\cA$, \end{itemize} i.e. $\cA$ is closed under taking subsets.
 Especially, we will discuss on bijections between $\{0,1\}^{\bbN}$ and $\cA$, where $\cA$ may be contained in a class of families satisfying~(I).
-With a bijection from $\{0,1\}^{\bbN}$ to $\cA$, we shall say that the bijection constructs a family $\cA$.
+With a bijection from $\{0,1\}^{\bbN}$ to $\cA$, we shall say that the bijection constructs a family $\cA$ if it maps all elements in $\{0,1\}^{\bbN}$ to $\cA$.
 In Cameron and Erd\"{o}s's paper \cite{CameronErdos1990}, several examples for families satisfying (I) are found and include mainly three parts: additive properties, multiplicative properties and the others.

 For several families of sets with additive properties such as sum-free sets and $3$-AP free sets, it is sufficient for the condition (I) to avoid a solution of a single linear equation over~$\bbZ$.
 For some general additive properties, if a single linear equation is replaced by a system of linear equations, then the family of sets satisfying the condition (I) are obtained.
 Notice that the avoidance of a solution of a system of linear equations means the avoidance of a solution of some single linear equation.
 As another direction, one can consider the avoidance of a solution of all single linear equations in a finite set of equations.
 Then the obtained family of sets also satisfies the condition (I).